1. What is a validation examination (nostrification / recognition examination)?

 The application materials are assessed to determine successful applicants during May.
-Applicants shall be notified about their acceptance / non-acceptance by 10 June (Bachelor and Master applicants) or by the end of June (PhD applicants).
+Applicants shall be notified about their acceptance / non-acceptance from 10 June (Bachelor and Master applicants) or by the end of June (PhD applicants).
 Detailed information is in the document Admission Proceedings for the Academic Year 2020/21.

 7. Is entrance examination required?